Poço das Antas

 About Poço das Antas

-Poço das Antas Biological Reserve (Reserva Biológica de Poço das Antas) is a 5,084-hectare federally protected area located in the municipality of Silva Jardim, Rio de Janeiro state, southeastern Brazil.
-Established in 1974, it was Brazil's first biological reserve created specifically to protect a threatened mammal species: the golden lion tamarin (Leontopithecus rosalia), one of the world's best-known endangered primates.
-The reserve protects lowland Atlantic Forest remnants in the coastal plains of the Serra do Mar foothills, an area almost entirely converted to cattle pastures and sugar cane during colonial development.
+Poço das Antas Biological Reserve (Reserva Biológica de Poço das Antas) is a 5,052-hectare federally protected area located in the municipality of Silva Jardim, Rio de Janeiro state, southeastern Brazil.
+[1] Established by Decree No. 73,791 on March 11, 1974, it was Brazil's first biological reserve — and the first of any category in Brazil created specifically to protect a threatened mammal species: the golden lion tamarin (Leontopithecus rosalia), one of the world's best-known endangered primates.
+[2] The reserve protects lowland Atlantic Forest remnants in the coastal plains of the Serra do Mar foothills, an area almost entirely converted to cattle pastures and sugar cane during colonial development.
 Poço das Antas remains the core protected habitat for the golden lion tamarin recovery program, which has become an international model for primate conservation.

 Wildlife Ecosystems

-The golden lion tamarin (Leontopithecus rosalia) — the reserve's flagship species — is a small (500 g), brilliantly orange-furred primate restricted to lowland Atlantic Forest of Rio de Janeiro state.
-At its nadir in the 1970s, the wild population declined to approximately 200 individuals.
-The reserve supports approximately 400–500 wild golden lion tamarins today, representing roughly one-third of the entire wild population with the remainder on private farms and reforestation areas.
+The golden lion tamarin (Leontopithecus rosalia) — the reserve's flagship species — is a small (approximately 500 g), brilliantly orange-furred primate restricted to lowland Atlantic Forest of Rio de Janeiro state.
+At its nadir in the 1960s–70s, the wild population declined to fewer than 200 individuals.
+[1] A 2019 census estimated approximately 731 tamarins within the Poço das Antas reserve area specifically, representing about one-fifth of the total wild population of roughly 3,700 animals distributed across the reserve and private farms in the broader Silva Jardim landscape.
 Associated Atlantic Forest mammals include ocelot (Leopardus pardalis), crab-eating raccoon (Procyon cancrivorus), capybara (Hydrochoerus hydrochaeris), and nine-banded armadillo (Dasypus novemcinctus).
-Bird diversity exceeds 200 species.
-Reptiles include the American crocodilian Caiman latirostris in the reserve's lagoons, and giant tortoises (Chelonoidis carbonaria) were historically present.
-The reserve's waterways support diverse freshwater fish and aquatic invertebrates.
+A total of 77 mammal species have been recorded in the reserve.
+[2] The reserve's waterways support diverse freshwater fish, caimans (Caiman latirostris), and aquatic invertebrates.

 Flora Ecosystems